sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-document/work-with-document-properties/_index.md

 The following code example shows how to add and access document variables:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-working_with_document_properties-GetVariables.py" >}}
+{{< gist "aspose-words-gists" "0593a8803015363f3026f648332e7026" "get-variables.cs" >}}

 {{% alert color="primary" %}}

-You can download the template file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Properties.docx).
+You can download the template file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/tree/main/Data/Properties.docx).

 {{% /alert %}}